 What is KYC?

-KYC stands for Know Your Customer.
-It is a mandatory customer due diligence (CDD) process carried out by companies to verify the identity of their customers and to assess and monitor customers’ risk.
-In short, KYC procedures ensure that customers are who they say they are.
+KYC (Know Your Customer) is a mandatory customer due diligence (CDD) process that companies use to verify the identity of their customers and check if they pose any risk.
+Simply put: KYC helps make sure customers are who they say they are.

 As previously mentioned, KYC is essential in many industries.
 Each industry experiences different risks, which translates into different regulations and measures needed to take action.